LibreConverters/libreconverters.com/README.md

 ## License

-This project is released under the [GNU General Public License v3](LICENSE).
+This project is released under the [GNU Affero General Public License](LICENSE).